David Ebert • C0founder

 With a lifelong interest in animal rights, welfare and protection, David cofounded ADP as a means to devote himself more fully to defending animals using the skills he has developed over his 30+ year legal career.

-David litigates complex commercial matters and tries cases in state and federal court in New York and around the country.
+In his private practice, David litigates complex commercial matters and tries cases in state and federal court in New York and around the country.
 He also serves as outside general counsel for several small and midsize companies.

 After graduating with a B.A. from the University of Pennsylvania, David received his law degree from NYU.